Matt-Esch/vdom/README.md

 ## Motivation

-Given a `vtree` structure representing a DOM structure, we would like to either render the structure to a DOM node using `create-element` or we would like to update the DOM with the results of `vdom/patch` by patching the DOM
+Given a `vtree` structure representing a DOM structure, we would like to either render the structure to a DOM node using `vdom/create-element` or we would like to update the DOM using the results of `vtree/diff` by patching the DOM with `vdom/patch`

 This module is currently re-exporting the `vdom` from `virtual-dom`, but the aim is to eventually make this a standalone module and have `virtual-dom`